tom-seddon/ghouls-tng/README.md

 The ghost start area, if set, is indicated by a dotted red rectangle.
 Ghosts will start from some position in this area.
 (If not set, the ghost will start at some random point in the level.)
-When testing in the editor, you will only ever get 1 ghost, and that only if the ghost region is set, and the ghost always starts from the top left corner of the ghost start area.
+When testing in the editor, you will only ever get 1 ghost.

 The creation value is a number associated with some types of object: